AVGC is a NRA Gold Medal Club. What is that?

 How do we get involved in Junior Trap?

 Junior Trap is for kids under 18 years old.
 This program teaches youth to shoot 12 gauge or 20 gauge shotguns with a coach.
-The program is held every Wednesday night at 6:00 PM.
+The program is held every Wednesday night at 6:00 pm.
 Bring factory ammunition in 12 gauge or 20 gauge.
 Apple Valley Gun Club will provide the shotguns.
 You may bring your own shotgun and appropriate ammunition if you prefer.
 The cost is $2.00 per round of Trap.
-All youth are required to become a Junior Member of the NRA which is currently $15.00 per year.
 Parent or guardian must accompany their child.
 More information can be found under the Ranges & Programs tab – Click on Junior Programs

 How does one become an AVGC member?